LJ-9801/NaN/README.md

 1. Right now it only support Unix-like OS

 ## Installation
-1. run "bash setup.sh" to install the library
+1. run "pip install ." to install the library

 ## TODO
 1. dynamic typing